 Non-degree applicants must be U.S. citizens or permanent residents.
-Local applicants currently holding an F or J visa status must contact the Office of Student Affairs to verify eligibility before applying.
+In some cases, local applicants on a visa may apply, but must contact the Office of Student Affairs to verify eligibility before submitting an application.
 Pitt Public Health does not sponsor I-20s for non-degree study.

 How to Apply